hoganhaben/FIA-forest-dynamics/Biomass-StandAge/README.md

 1. The main analysis is: [FIA_nls3_plotB_StdAge_ReconciledG_FINAL.html](https://htmlpreview.github.io/?https://github.com/hoganhaben/FIA-forest-dynamics/blob/main/Biomass-StandAge/FIA_nls3_plotB_StdAge_ReconciledG_FINAL.html) (the .Rmd is the R markdown code file that makes the html output file)

-2. The addidional analyses are in: FIA_nls3_plotB_StdAge_ReconciledG_Other_Datasets.Rmd.html In the additional analyses (i.e., for "Other_Datasets), the same analytical approach is complete, but for two additional data subsets:
+2. The addidional analyses are in: [FIA_nls3_plotB_StdAge_ReconciledG_Other_Datasets.html](https://htmlpreview.github.io/?https://github.com/hoganhaben/FIA-forest-dynamics/blob/main/Biomass-StandAge/FIA_nls3_plotB_StdAge_ReconciledG_Other_Datasets.html)
+In the additional analyses (i.e., for "Other_Datasets), the same analytical approach is complete, but for two additional data subsets:
    - a "temporally-balanced" dataset, which includes only a single plot measurement per decade.
 In cases where plots had more than 2 records, we used the first and last measurements.
    - a "temporally-balanced, no harvest" dataset, which takes the dataset used in 1 (above) and furhter excludes any plot locations which have experience timber harvest (at any point over the study period (2000-2022).

-These analyses are contained in the same [FIA_nls3_plotB_StdAge_ReconciledG_Other_Datasets.html](https://htmlpreview.github.io/?https://github.com/hoganhaben/FIA-forest-dynamics/blob/main/Biomass-StandAge/FIA_nls3_plotB_StdAge_ReconciledG_Other_Datasets.html) one after another.
+These analyses are contained in the same file one after another.